LearnFusionDI/frontend/README.md

 Compiles the app for production and outputs it to the `build folder`.
 It properly bundles React in production mode and optimizes the build for maximum performance.The build is minified, and the filenames contain hashes, ready to be deployed to a production server.

-### Basic Usage of the app

-After successfully setting up the project and run, you will be greated with a home page of the site, where we listed a category of courses for you to start exploring